ArnaudBelcour/kegg2bipartitegraph/README.md

 ## Output files of reconstruction command

 The reconstruction subcommands will reconstruct draft metabolic networks by mapping the annotation with the metabolic graphs contained in kegg2bipartitegraph.
+Such as in the graph made by [Weber Zendrera et al. (2021)](https://www.nature.com/articles/s41598-021-91486-8), 14 cofactors are removed (H2O, ATP, ADP, NAD+, NADH, NADP+, NADPH, CO2, ammonia, sulfate, thioredoxin, phosphate, pyrophosphate (PPi), and H+) when creating these networks.

 Then it will create multiple files: